dmbarbour/wikilon/docs/AwelonLang.md

 Tuple assertions can be deleted early if they are validated statically.
 Otherwise, some lightweight dynamic reflection may be necessary, and we'll fail fast if the tuple assertion is bad.
 Similar to arity annotations, tuples larger than `(5)` should be rare in practice.

 In addition to controlling output counts, programmers may wish to fail fast based on declared structure.
-To support this, Awelon supports a structure annotation `(:T)` and corresponding assertion `(.T)` with the following rewrite semantics:
+To support this, Awelon supports a structure annotation `(:T)` and paired assertion `(.T)` with the following rewrite semantics:

         (:foo) (.foo) ==